ironscar/spring-six-pro/readme.md

 - If multiple handlers, create separate routers for each handler and all related routes can go inside the same router
 - Check examples in package `springsixstarter.reactive`

+### Reactive Security Config

+- Spring reactive uses `ServerHttpSecurity` instead of `HttpSecurity`
+  - its mostly similar to configure except for using `authorizeExchange`, `pathMatchers` and `anyExchange` instead
+- By default, using `spring.security.user` properties will authenticate every API
+- We can use in-memory user details by creating a bean of type `MapReactiveUserDetailsService` which implements `ReactiveUserDetailsService`
+  - the setup is mostly similar to the `InMemoryUserDetailsManager`

 ### Reactive Programming

 - A `Mono` is a reactive type that can emit at most one element (something like a one-time observable)